nadiahpk/nadiahpk.github.io/_posts/2021-12-28-metaweb-assembly.md

 and those resulting from the null assembly model.
 Few empirical food webs showed significant differences in their network properties, motif representations or topological roles.
+Furthermore,
+real webs did not display any consistent tendency to deviate from expectation in the direction predicted by theory, particularly when the lakes dataset was included.
+For example,
+Weddell Sea seems to have unusually high stability, but the result looks less unusual when the whole dataset is compared (MEing, Fig. 2).

 {%
     include figure.html